PranjalMaithani/trelloClone/README.md

 * Trullo is reponsive to screen size.
 The header and footer change depending on screen width.
 Lists are scaled according to screen height.
 * Users can login with their trello account using auth or just use the demo account.

+* React router has been implemented to work with card and boad urls.
+Enter a card url to directly jump to the card in modal view.

 ## Board